0chroma/recipra/README.md

 ## FAQ

+### Will I be able to post on a personal feed, like on other social media?

+No, though you'll be able to provide a small profile.
+Have you ever had a mutual on twitter that you've wanted to talk to, but never knew how to broach the topic?
+This is exactly the type of scenario Recipra tries to avoid.
+Social media that acts on the level of the individual often makes us feel more distant from others and pedistalizes a select few.
+By putting the focus on communities, it makes it easier to form real connections, and allows members to lift each other up.

 ### Why aren't there things like admins and moderators?
 How will communities stay civil?

 Communities that are dependent on authority figures for moderation are often bad for both parties: the moderation team often burns out since it's a stressful and thankless position to be in, and members can often feel unfairly treated if a single moderator abuses their authority.
 Distributing this responsibility gives everyone ownership over the community: the burden of making a bad decision won't lie on a single person's shoulders and allows the whole community to learn from the experience, and members are incentivized to limit invitations to people who won't cause drama.